 You are on the website of the French Institute of International Relations (IFRI).
 This site aims to make freely available publications and information about events that IFRI organizes.

-This site (www.ifri.org) is the property of the French Institute of International Relations, Law 1901 Association recognized of public utility by Decree of 1949.
+This site (www.ifri.org) is the property of the French Institute of International Relations, Recognized public service foundation by Decree of the 9/8/1949.

 Address : 27 rue de la Procession - 75740 Paris cedex 15 – France